 Skip to nav Skip to content

-Gallbladder cancer is a relatively rare malignancy that originates in the tissues of the gallbladder, a small pear-shaped organ located under the liver on the right side of the abdomen.
-Most tumors arise in the inner lining of the gallbladder.
-From there, the cancer can potentially spread to nearby tissues or metastasize to distant organs.
+Gallbladder cancer forms in the inner lining of the gallbladder, a small, pear-shaped organ located under the liver on the right side of the abdomen.
+The gallbladder stores and releases bile, a fluid produced by the liver that aids digestion by breaking down fatty foods.
+As the tumor grows, it may spread beyond the gallbladder to nearby tissues or metastasize to distant organs.

 Early warning signs of gallbladder cancer